 Ramsey County main courthouse is right in the center in downtown St. Paul.
 It is located at W. Kellogg Blvd in St. Paul, MN.
 It is part of the Second Judicial District Court with a total of seven judges within this county.
 For more detailed information about Ramsey County courthouse, please visit their website.

-Ramsey County court system currently has twenty-six judges:
+Ramsey County court system currently has twenty-six judges, including:

-Chief Judge Teresa R. Warner was appointed in 1998.
+Judge Teresa R. Warner was appointed in 1998.
 She continued are studies at St. Mary’s University and William Mitchell College of Law.
 Her past employment includes Assistant county Attorney for Washington County and Associate Attorney for Jardine, Logan & O’Brien.
 She currently is a member for Minnesota Women Lawyers, Minnesota State Bar Association, Washington County Bar Association and Ramsey County Bar Association.
 She participates in many community activities including being part of St. Mary’s University Alumni Association, Northeast YMCA and Girl Scouts.
-Her current term expires January 2019.

-Assistant Chief Judge George Stephenson was appointed November 2001.
+Judge George Stephenson was appointed November 2001.
 His education background includes St. Mary’s College and William Mitchell College of Law.
 Some of his past employment experiences included Deputy Attorney (Head of Criminal Division) in St. Paul, Assistant Attorney in St. Paul and an Attorney for private practice.
 Judge Stephenson is a member of numerous court committees, panels and involved in many community organizations.
-His current term expires January 2017.

 Judge Joy D. Bartscher was appointed October 2012.
 She studied social work and Spanish at the College of St. Catherine and William Mitchell College of Law.
 Judge Bartscher was formerly an associate attorney at Rogosheske, Sieben & Atkins, P.L.L.C.
-She is a past president and member of the Riverview Economic Development Association and was a member of the Supreme Court Interpreter Advisory Committee.
-Judge Bartscher’s current term expires January 2015.
+She is a past president and member of the Riverview Economic Development Association and was a member of the Supreme Court Interpreter Advisory Committee. s

 Judge Shawn M. Bartsh was appointed April 2013.
 She studied at Luther College as well as William Mitchell College of Law.
 Before becoming a judge, she was a conciliation court referee at Ramsey County District Court, an Arbitrator for the American Arbitration Association and had private practices.
 She was a past president for the Ramsey County Bar Association.
 Judge Bartsh helps out her community by volunteering to various charities and compiles the St. Paul Charities guide.